cpmpercussion/homepage/_posts/2010-11-03-concerts-with-anders-astrand-dave-samuels-and.md

 type: post
 published: true
 meta: {}
+description: "Last weekend, Ensemble Evolution and I played some concerts with Anders and Dave in Stockholm and Piteå.
+Fun!"
 ---

 Last weekend, Ensemble Evolution and I played some concerts with Anders and Dave in Stockholm and Piteå.
 Fun!